-Immaculata University is currently accredited by the Commission of Higher Education Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19103, 215-662-5605.
-Individual programs in athletic training, business, music, nursing, nutrition, and clinical psychology are accredited by five other independent accrediting organizations.
+Immaculata University is currently regionally accredited by the Commission of Higher Education Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19103, 215-662-5605.
+Individual programs in athletic training, business, music, nursing, nutrition, clinical mental health counseling, and clinical psychology are accredited by seven other independent accrediting organizations.

 For more detailed statistics about Immaculata University, visit the Office of Institutional Research, Planning, and Effectiveness.